Adam Goodes: In media and the arts

-Advertising
+TV and advertising

-Goodes has made several television appearances, including in advertisements.
-In 2006, he appeared along with Shane Crawford in an advertisement for Campbell's Chunky soup.
-In 2007, he appeared, along with teammates, in the Barry Hall series of commercials for the AFL in Sydney.
-In 2009, he featured in the official advertisement for the AFL, receiving the ball from Chris Judd while striding out in front of horses on a horse racing track, as well as in an advertisement for Powerade.
 In August 2014, his ancestry was researched and shown on the SBS TV series Who Do You Think You Are?.
+In 2024, he was interviewed by autistic journalism students on the ABC TV series The Assembly.

-In October 2015 David Jones department stores announced the selection of Goodes as a brand ambassador.
+In October 2015, David Jones department stores announced the selection of Goodes as a brand ambassador.
 His role would include advising on matters related to indigenous reconciliation.
 Besides that Goodes also served as a product ambassador for Qantas; according to the airline's online magazine Travel Insider he mentioned as having traveled to places such as New York City and East Africa.